 Once you identify your personality and instinctual stack, you can reference a good book on these typologies (3).
 It will spell out the thought processes for each personality type and what they degenerate into as they become increasingly unhealthy.

 You can look up the most common internal messages your Ego and instincts reinforce.
 If you’re like most people, this will confirm their default personality type is correctly identified because they’ll see the internal dialogue spelled out.
-It’s crucial to be mindful of the thought processes we get when we are disintegrating to more unhealthy levels.
+It’s crucial to be mindful of the thought processes we get when disintegrating to more unhealthy levels.
 It’s where the Ego likes to keep us maintain control.

 The Repeating Question

 Repetitive questioning gives a direct way to access deep memories.
 You can use it to unlock the subconscious mind without much effort.
 It’s the backbone of the tools for positive change.
-It’s a powerful universal technique that you can use with other inner work processes.
+It’s a powerful universal technique you can use with other inner work processes.

 If you can, we recommend working with a partner.
 But you can do this solo.
 If you do it independently, use a timer, and record your answers in your spiritual journal.